Kolesov's Campaign: Chronology of events

 Realizing the futility of further struggle, Kolesov decides to retreat in the direction of Samarkand – Tashkent, evacuating the population of Kagan (mainly Europeans) together with the troops.
 As a participant in the campaign recalls: "The carriages were packed with women, old people and children.
 They carried home belongings with them.
 All those who were threatened with certain death were going to leave with us".
 The retreat took several days along a partially destroyed railway.
 The trains were constantly attacked by Bukhara troops.
 One of the main problems is the lack of water in the unit.
 As a participant in the hike recalls: "Water supplies were quickly depleted.
 A severe drinking regime was established.
 Reinforced guards were posted near the vats.
 Here almost always women crowded in the vain hope to beg for an additional portion of moisture for the children...".
 The Kolesov's echelons were rescued by a detachment expelled from Tashkent, led by the Left Socialist Revolutionaries Koluzaev, Petrenko and Stepanov.

 In addition to attempts to destroy the echelons that left the Kagan, the Bukhara army carried out a number of raids across the territory of the Turkestan Republic with the aim of destroying villages and European residents along the railway junctions.

-The peace treaty with the Bukhara government was signed on March 25, 1918 at the Kizyl–Tepe station.
+The peace treaty with the Bukhara government was signed on March 25, 1918, at the Kizyl–Tepe station.
 Alimkhan pledged to compensate for the losses caused to Soviet Turkestan and to limit his armed forces to 12 thousand people.
 A permanent Soviet representative was appointed to Old Bukhara.
-The population evacuated from the Kagan was returning back.
+The population evacuated from the Kagan was returning.

 Meanwhile, in Bukhara itself, a massacre was staged, in which up to one and a half thousand supporters of the Young Bukharians died.
 About 8,000 people, including the overwhelming part of the Young Bukharians, emigrated from Bukhara.
 Among the emigrants was the writer Sadriddin Aini.
 Defeat, brutal reprisals, the threat of destruction and emigration to a large extent brought the Young Bukharians closer to the Bolsheviks, some of them became members of the newly created Bukhara Communist Party.
 In 1918–1919, Fayzulla Khodjaev worked in the People's Commissariat for Foreign Affairs of the Russian Socialist Federative Soviet Republic and organized a branch of the Young Bukharian Party in Moscow, and upon his arrival in Tashkent in 1920, the Central Bureau of the Young Bukharian Revolutionary Party.